-Unfortunately the warmer weather, although lovely, is a sign of the unwelcome pests bothering our pets.
+The weather in spring begins to improve and temperatures rise.
+Unfortunately, the warmer weather, although lovely, is a sign of the unwelcome pest bothering our pets.

 Ticks tend to lurk long grass and latch onto any passers-by which is why dogs are particularly susceptible.
 They will often make their way to the eyes, ears, armpits and between the toes for shelter.
 It is important to keep a look out for ticks and if your dog is scratching or chewing a particular area, a tick may be bothering them.

 •If you encounter a tick for the first time and are unsure how to remove them properly it may be best to visit your vet or ask a groomer to show you how to do it properly, this will help avoid infection and also most vets sell special tick remover tools.

 •Wear disposable gloves and use a tick remover tool to twist the body until the head is removed.
 Put it in a tub of alcohol to kill.

 •Do not attempt to burn off a tick, this will likely result in your dog being burnt.

 •Do not pull out with tweezers.
 Due to the shape, if the body is squeezed it can cause the tick to expel its stomach contents into the dog’s blood stream.
 This increases the likelihood of transferring disease.

 •Do not soak in vinegar or alcohol while still attached to the dog, these are all common/DIY tips however can cause more harm.

 •Make sure the head is still attached to the tick’s body, if you suspect it is still embedded in your dog’s skin visit the vet so they can remove it and clean the area.

 •Keep an eye out for signs of illness.
 Tick borne diseases usually manifest 7-21 days after being bitten.